Inside Daniel Lee's brand new vision for Burberry

 It’s time to hit that refresh button.
-Burberry, under the helm of Daniel Lee, unveils a brand new logo for the British luxury brand.
+Burberry, under the helm of Daniel Lee, has unveiled a brand new logo for the British luxury brand.

 Since the appointment of Daniel Lee as a chief creative officer of Burberry, fashion enthusiasts leapt with joy at the return of the fashion maestro.
 The announcement came shortly after former chief designer Riccardo Tisci stepped down from his role after five years.
 Lee, who changed the game at the Italian luxury brand Bottega Veneta, is the first British designer to take the reins at Burberry since Christopher Bailey in 2001.